favonia/cloudflare-ddns/README.markdown

 ```

 Use a Cloudflare API token with the **Account - Account Filter Lists - Edit** permission.

-> 🤖 For IPv6, the updater stores each detected address as the smallest allowed range that contains it, because Cloudflare does not allow single IPv6 addresses in WAF lists.

 ### 🤝 Shared Ownership